luapower/website/www/md/luajit-notes.md

   constants where the semantics are equivalent.
   * the `%` operator is slow (it's implemented in terms of `math.floor()` and division) and really kills hot loops; `math.fmod()` is even slower;
-  I don't have a solution for this (except for `x % 2^n` which can be made with bit ops).
+  I don't have a solution for this (except for `x % powers-of-two` which can be computed with bit ops).
   * __newindex and __index must check the hash part of the table if that's not empty, so it's best to avoid adding keys on the hash part of an array that uses these metamethods.